Fraserburgh University: Later history

 During the 1647 plague breakout in Aberdeen, King's College was temporarily moved to the old college buildings.

 The college buildings had been mostly demolished by the early 18th century, with the tower being demolished as early as the late 17th century.
-A house to the left of the town was said to have been built with materials taken from the college, with four of the stones bearing inscriptions.
-In the mid 19th century, Rev. A. Gruar Forbes described the remains of the college:
+A house to the west of the town was said to have been built with materials taken from the college, with four of the stones bearing inscriptions.
+In the mid 19th century, Reverend A. Gruar Forbes described the remains of the college:

 The old tower can scarcely be said to be still extant.
 It has been reduced to a heap, and is almost covered with soil and herbage.
 Last time I saw it there was a couple of goats feeding on the top of it.

-The 1869 and 1874 Ordnance Survey maps of Fraserburgh note the 'Site of College' on the west end of the town, which later became known as College Bounds.
-The only surviving part of the college is the Moses Tablet (also known as the Moses Stone), which was previously set in the wall above the door of the parish school when it was built in 1787, and is now built into the interior wall of the vestry in the Fraserburgh South Parish Church, having been moved inside the building in October 1969, funded by the town council.
+The 1869 and 1874 Ordnance Survey maps of Fraserburgh note the "Site of College" on the west end of the town, which later became known as College Bounds.
+The only surviving part of the college is the Moses Tablet (also known as the Moses Stone), which was previously set in the wall above the door of the parish school when it was built in 1787, and is now built into the interior wall of the vestry in the Fraserburgh South Parish Church, having been relocated inside the building in October 1969, a move funded by the town council.